AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 Checking", ``gcc`` option ``-fstack-check`` can be used to activate stack checking.

-An important case of assumptions is the validity of preconditions of proven
+An important use case is the one of unproven code calling proven code, typically when rewriting core components of the application in |SPARK|.
+In that case, the guarantees provided by proof on |SPARK| code rely on the following main
+assumptions:

-|SPARK| subprograms.
-If these subprograms can be called from subprograms that
-are not proved, it is recommended to activate their preconditions are run time with :ref:`Pragma Assertion_Policy`, as shown in :ref:`Writing Contracts for Program Integrity`.
+- The preconditions of proven |SPARK| subprograms should be respected.
+If these subprograms can be called from subprograms that are not proved, it is recommended to activate their preconditions at run time with :ref:`Pragma Assertion_Policy`, as shown in :ref:`Writing Contracts for Program Integrity`.

+- All inputs of proven |SPARK| subprograms should have valid values for their types.
+This is enforced by the combination of flow analysis and proof in
+  |SPARK| code, both for parameters and global variables that are read in the
+  subprogram.
+It can be partially verified (for parameters but not global variables) during testing for calls from unproven subprograms by compiling the program with special switches to add run-time checks related to validity, as described in section :ref:`Between Proof and Unit Testing`.

+- Inputs and outputs that may interfere should not be aliased.
+See section :ref:`Absence of Interferences` for details.
+Similar to validity, it can be partially verified (for parameters but not global variables) during testing for calls from unproven subprograms by compiling the program with special switch ``-gnateA``, as described in section :ref:`Between Proof and Unit Testing`.

 Inside unproven code, users may opt for keeping run-time checking and/or assertion checking in the executable or not, depending on their overall error